autonomical1/ObsidianBackup/Chapter 24 and 25 Notes.md

 - Faraday placed one coil directly above the other, without the iron ring
 	- there was no current in the lower circuit in the closed position, there was a momentary induced current
 - Faraday found that there is a current in a coil of wire if an d only if the magnetic field passing through the coil is changing.

+# Motional emf
+- As a conductor moves through a uniform B, the charge carriers inside the conductor also move with the same velocity.
+- The charge carriers feel a force = qvB
+- Forces on the charge carriers in a moving conductor cause a charge separation that creates an electric field in teh conductor.
+- The car